Silent Ruptures: When a Parent's Silence Shattered My Safety

 I Learned I was Worthless

 There was one time she could have changed the course of the trajectory for us since she was the parent with all the power.
 It could have changed how I saw myself, how I was primed for future relationships, and even for herself to experience something different that she didn’t get as a child.
 It would have required courage from her to make the shift.
 It was ONE TIME.
 It’s a snapshot of her face that resides in me of that moment.
 I don’t remember the age or the circumstances that initiated the silent treatment.
-She was sitting on the floor in the living room, doing her best rendition of human marble statue, and I was desperately sobbing over and over, “Do you even love me??”
-My hot tears rolled down my cheeks causing a fissure in her stony marble façade.
-Her humanity slithered its way out into the atmosphere in the room.
-I felt and saw the micro expression of pain flash across her face.
-Her eyes fighting back tears.
-She felt what she was inflicting and what it was doing to me.
-We were at the center of the vortex of our collective raw shame colliding and swirling around us in that room.
-I wanted her to save us, save me from drowning in it.
-And within seconds, she found a power stronger than I could have imagined and drew it all back in, sealing the emotional vault shut.
+She was sitting on the floor in the living room, doing her best rendition of a human marble statue – a figure sculpted in cold indifference, her stillness radiating an impenetrable detachment that sucked the very warmth from the room.
+And I was desperately sobbing, over and over, "Do you even love me??"
+My hot tears streamed down my cheeks, each drop a desperate plea against her unyielding surface.
+For a fleeting moment, those tears seemed to etch fine fissures into her stony façade.
+Her humanity, a fragile thing, flickered in her eyes, fighting back its own moisture.
+She felt what she was inflicting, the raw agony tearing through me.
+We were at the center of a vortex of our collective, raw shame, colliding and swirling around us in that suffocating space.
+I wanted her to save us, to pull me from the drowning depths of it.
+Within seconds, she found the capacity within her, stronger than my desperate hope, drawing it all back in, sealing the emotional vault shut.
 That was a pivotal moment.
-Instead of turning towards me to make it better, she opted to shut me out.
-She chose herself over her own daughter.
+Instead of turning towards me, towards the possibility of connection, she opted to shut me out, choosing the cold sanctuary of her detachment over her own daughter's shattering heart.
 It was a defining moment for both of us.
 She learned to harness her power.
 I learned I was worthless.

-Where there is a narcissist, there is a complicit parent.
-My dad didn’t stop this.
-In fairness, he was often on the receiving end of some form of silent treatment.
-We were tag teamed; each of us secretly hoping it’d be the other one on the receiving end on her gift that kept on giving when it ended.
+Where there is a narcissist, there is often a complicit parent, and my father did not stop this.
+In fairness, he too often found himself on the receiving end of my mother's silent treatment.
+We were tag-teamed, each of us secretly hoping the other would bear the brunt of her volatile silence when it inevitably descended.
 He was an adult though.
-A grown ass man, who was a firefighter who worked his way up to Chief.
-I guess fires were safer than dealing with my mother.
-Send him into a billowing mass of flames and black smoke and he did the impossible to save lives.
-He was a hero in his work, respected and an incredible leader to his squadron.
-I can’t help chuckling that he’d rather have braved vicious fires and the real possibility of death than face the wrath of my mother.
-I was his daughter though.
+A grown man, who was a firefighter who worked his way up to Chief.
+Ironically, confronting raging infernos and the very real threat of death seemed a safer prospect than facing my mother's wrath.
+Yet, I was his daughter.

 Why couldn’t he be brave for me?

-It set the tone for future relationships, in every arena of life.
-Our inner child unconsciously sought out the most difficult person, desperately wanting to be chosen by them.
-If they chose us, maybe there was some value to us; no matter the cost of how we had to get it.
+This early conditioning set the tone for future relationships in every arena of my life.
+My inner child unconsciously sought out the most difficult individuals, desperately wanting to be chosen, believing that selection equated to value, regardless of the self-betrayal required.

-She was so stuck in her own wounds she couldn’t handle and inflicted it onto me, her eldest daughter.
-I made it my responsibility and blamed myself.
-I believed I was the problem.
-Who wouldn’t if that was their experience of love by a parent?
+Trapped in her own unhandled wounds, she inflicted that pain onto me, her eldest daughter.
+I internalized it, blaming myself, believing I was the problem.
+Who wouldn’t, if that was their experience of parental love?

 I chose differently as an adult.
 I became the cycle breaker.
 I said NO MORE.

-Your thoughts and feelings deserve to be heard, not buried.
-You matter.
+Your thoughts and feelings are valid and deserve to be heard, not buried.

 Previous